 Once filled, stir the compost and water vigorously with the stir stick to agitate the compost.
 This will help the water to start absorbing the nutrients from the compost.
 The name “compost tea”comes from this very process, as the water soaks in the compost just like making tea.

-Contrary to what you might read on the internet or on other gardening websites, you do not need fancy bubbling or aerating pumps to make the tea.
+Contrary to what you might read on the internet or on other gardening websites, you do not need fancy bubbling or aerating pumps to make compost tea.
 Although they will help to add oxygen into your mixture, they simply aren’t needed.

 Seedlings & Young Transplants